 - Check prices & reviews: Agoda

 But it is possible to experience Taiwanese food culture in small remote towns like Sun Moon Lake.
-At Old Papa Black Tea, they serve a delicious lurou fan (braised pork with rice) and other typical Taiwanese dishes.
+Old Papa Black Tea serves a delicious lurou fan (braised pork with rice) and other typical Taiwanese dishes.
 And they also have bubble tea!

 When I wasn’t eating at Old Papa Black Tea, I bought Taiwanese food at 7-Eleven.
 There are a ton of options, and it is quite cheap.
 And it is a good place to pick up snacks for long bike rides.